-The Company is not exposed to currency risk to the extent that there is a mismatch between the currencies in which sales, purchases and borrowings are denominated.
+The Company is exposed to currency risk to the extent that there is a mismatch between the currencies in which sales, purchases and borrowings are denominated and the functional currencies of the Company.
+The currencies in which the Company is exposed to risk are USD.